Gabaldonlab/redundans/README.md

 ## make sure you are in redundans repo directory (containing test/ directory)
 docker run -v `pwd`/test:/test:rw -it lpryszcz/redundans:v0.11b /root/src/redundans/redundans.py -v -i test/*.fq.gz -f test/contigs.fa -o test/run1
 ```
+Docker images are very handy, but they have certain limitation.
+The most annoying for me is the **lack of autocompletion**, unless you specify the path in host and container in the exactly same manner as in the example above.
+In addition, the volume needs to be mounted every time, leading to a bit complex commands.

 ### Manual installation
 Alternatively, you can download and configure all dependencies manually: